Mount Healthy, Ohio

-Mount Healthy is a city in Hamilton County, Ohio, United States, in the Cincinnati/Northern Kentucky metropolitan area.
+Mount Healthy is a city in Hamilton County, Ohio, United States.
+It is a suburb of Cincinnati.
 The population was 6,996 at the 2020 census.

 History

 Mount Healthy was founded in 1817 as the village of Mount Pleasant.
 In 1850, the village renamed itself "Mount Healthy", following a cholera epidemic, in which many of its citizens survived while those in the surrounding territory did not.
 The village became a city in 1951.